Technical Review by

 If your environment needs detection depth across endpoints, network traffic, user behavior, and deception technology in a single managed service, Rapid7 MDR delivers dual behavior analytics and internal deception traps alongside centralized log management and file integrity monitoring.

-If your team has been burned by high false positive rates and needs confirmed-threat-only alerting, Red Canary MDR delivers a 99% true positive rate backed by multi-expert validation and over 4,000 behavioral analytics running continuously across your environment.
+If your team has been burned by high false positive rates and needs confirmed-threat-only alerting, Red Canary MDR delivers a 99.6% accuracy rate backed by multi-expert validation and over 4,000 behavioral analytics running continuously across your environment.

 If your organization already runs SentinelOne endpoint protection and wants managed coverage built directly on that investment, SentinelOne Vigilance Respond delivers active threat hunting and automated incident response on the Singularity XDR engine with an 18-minute MTTR and optional digital forensics for deeper investigations.